-- Fences shall not be located within the corner visual clearance. - Chain lines fences shall not be located within the required front or required corner side yard. - 3.
+- Fences shall not be located within the corner visual clearance. - 2.
+Chain lines fences shall not be located within the required front or required corner side vard. - 3.
 Fences shall not exceed 8' in height if the property abuts a residential district. - 4.
 On a corner lot, a 6-foot-high privacy fence may be erected on that portion of the lot at the rear of the house provided the fence is erected a minimum of 15 feet from any sidewalk, driveway, or right-of-way line.
 Said fence shall comply in all other respects with the fence requirements. - 7.
 Location.
 Fences and hedgeswalls shall be located entirely within the confines of the property lines except for fences located next to a public or private alley shall maintain a minimum 2-foot separation between the fence and alley line.
-No fence, or wall, or hedge shall encroach on or obstruct a public sidewalk. - 8.
-Fence Materials. - A. Barbed Wire.
+No fence, or wall, or hedge shall encroach on or obstruct a public sidewalk. - 7.-Fence Materials. - Barbed Wire.
 It is unlawful for any person to erect, construct, keep, or maintain any barbed wire fence within the City except when the barbed wire fence is erected, constructed, and maintained in compliance with the provisions contained in the Code of lowa and used on property zoned for Interim Development use, provided the property has been used for the purpose of enclosing livestock within the preceding 24 month period.
-Barbed wire fences shall not be permitted in any other district. - B: Electric Fences.
-It is unlawful for any person to erect, construct, keep, or maintain any electric fence in any zoning district within the City, except for the enclosure of livestock operations located in an Interim Development District, provided the property on which the livestock operation is located does not adjoin property that is zoned or used for any residential purposes. - C: Barbed Wire and Electric Fences.
-Barbed wire and electric fences, when allowed in the limited circumstances specified within sections A and B of this
+Barbed wire fences shall not be permitted in any other district. - Electric Fences.
+It is unlawful for any person to erect, construct, keep, or maintain any electric fence in any zoning district within the City, except for the enclosure of livestock operations located in an Interim Development District, provided the property on which the livestock operation is located does not adjoin property that is zoned or used for any residential purposes.
+Barbed Wire and Electric Fences.
+Barbed wire and electric fences, when - Barbed Wire and Electric Fences.
+Barbed wire and electric fences, when allowed in the limited circumstances specified within sections A and B of this section, are prohibited from being located within five feet of an adjoining residential property, a public sidewalk, or a street right of way line where a public sidewalk does not exist.

-- section, are prohibited from being located within five feet of an adjoining residential property, a public sidewalk, or a street right of way line where a public sidewalk does not exist. - D: Metal Fences.
-Metal fences shall consist of galvanized or vinyl covered chain link material, including all supporting frame posts and rails: - E: Wood Fences.
-Wood fences shall consist of a treated or decay resistive material.
-Posts and supports for the wood fence shall be located on the inside of the fence on the property on which the fence is constructed. - 9-8.
+- .- Metal Fences.
+Metal fences shall consist of galvanized or vinyl-covered chain link material, including all supporting frame posts and rails. - 9.8.
 Prohibited Fence Material.
-The following fences are prohibited, except as provided in this chapter or for permitted agricultural residential gardening uses to protect against rodents, vermin, and pests: - A. Wooden snow fence Metal fences with the exception of chain link, wrought iron and, simulated wrought iron and - B. Welded wire fence Electrical fences or any kind of electrically charged fences: - C. Wood Panelpanel fence;
+The following fences are prohibited, except as provided in this chapter or for permitted agricultural residential gardening uses to protect against rodents, vermin, and pests: - A. Wooden snow fence Metal fences with the exception of chain link, wrought iron and, simulated wrought iron and - B. Welded wire fence Electrical fences or any kind of electrically charged fences: - C. Wood Panel panel fence; - D. Plastic snow/safety fencePlywood or oriented strand board (OSB); and - E. Chicken wire Pallets or any used repurposed material; - F. Chicken wire - G. Snow fence, except as provided below